Quick Facts About Older Used Cars

 What Is the Best Age for a Used Car?

-According to data from Cox Automotive, Autotrader’s parent company, the average new car transaction price is about $48,400, and the average listing price for used cars is over $25,400.
+According to data from Cox Automotive, Autotrader’s parent company, the average new car transaction price is about $48,900 in mid-2025, and the average listing price for used cars is about $25,500.
 If these numbers are outside your budget, you must balance age, cost, safety, and reliability.

-- Vehicles 2-3 years old have newer safety features and fewer age-related repairs but have higher prices.
+- Vehicles 2-3 years old have newer safety features, fewer age-related repairs, and remaining factory warranty, but also have higher prices.

 - Used cars 5-7 years old typically have lower prices while still having modern features that impact your daily driving experience.
 They might need repairs every couple of years.